Arcandor: Business segments

-Arcandor's websites, when taken together, put Arcandor easily in the top 20, and maybe in the top 10, in the rankings of all web properties ranked by numbers of unique visitors per month, among internet users in Germany.
-Most of this traffic was shoppers at online stores branded with the company's brick-and-mortar store brands or its mail-order catalog brands.

 Quelle Company

 Quelle Ag, which merged with Karstadt, was founded on the 26th of October 1927 by Gustav Schickedanz.

 Nazi Period

 In 1932 Schickedanz joined the NSDAP and therefore was able to acquire several major companies in the region by Aryanization from their former Jewish owners.

 1939 Quelle had around two million regular customers and made 40 million Reichsmark.

 Restart

 After the second World War the Allies banned Schickedanz from exercising his profession, his properties were confiscated and he was sentenced to imprisonment with labour.

 In 1948 he was released, during him serving his sentence, his sister, Liesl Kießling, managed Quelle.

 His wife opened the first Quelle store after the war, in 1946.

 Since 1948 the delivery business of Quelle was being rebuilt.

 As the Denazification Process on Gustav Schickedanz began, it was noted that of Gustav Schickedandanz's past capital of 9 Million Deutsche Mark about 7 Million were of former Jewish ownership.